Villa Selene: Roman villa on the Mediterranean shore, not far from Lepcis Magna.

 - an atrium house that might as well have stood in Italy (indicated on the map in green); here, one could find a library and the winter triclinium (dining room);

-- an expansion surrounding a peristyle (garden), where one could also find the summer triclinium (grey);
+- an expansion surrounding a peristyle (garden with colonnade), where one could also find the summer triclinium (grey);

 - several garden structures (red),